calpaterson/csvbase/csvbase/web/faq/entries/duckdb.md

 <!--
-title = "How do I use csvbase with DuckDB?" description = "Using plain old HTTPS, or the csvbase-client, to read and write csvbase tables from duckdb" draft = true created = 2024-05-23 updated = 2024-05-23
+title = "How do I use csvbase with DuckDB?" description = "Using HTTPS, or the csvbase-client, to import/export csvbase tables with DuckDB" draft = false created = 2024-05-23 updated = 2024-05-23
 -->

-## Read-only access inside the `duckdb` shell
+## Reading csvbase tables into the `duckdb` shell

-When using the DuckDB shell, you can read any table from csvbase with a line like the following:
+When using the DuckDB shell (ie: you've run `duckdb`), you can read any table from csvbase with a line like the following:

 ```sql
 select * from read_parquet("https://csvbase.com/meripaterson/stock-exchanges.parquet");
 ```

-The above uses csvbase's Parquet output format, which works will with DuckDB, but you can also use csv:
+The above uses DuckDB's [httpfs](https://duckdb.org/docs/extensions/httpfs/overview.html) extension.
+It also uses csvbase's Parquet output format, which works well with DuckDB.

+You can also use plain csv:

 ```sql
 select * from read_csv_auto("https://csvbase.com/meripaterson/stock-exchanges.csv");